lambda-snail/uuid-lib/README.md

 Represents a subset of a universally unique identifier (UUID) as specified in [rfc9562](https://datatracker.ietf.org/doc/html/rfc9562#name-requirements-language).

-This is mostly intended for educational purposes, as I see many people who seem to confuse UUIDs (or GUIDs) for a particular framework with the general concept of a Uuid as specified in the standard.

-If your favorite language or framework doesn't provide UUID with a particular property, you can always implement our own (or use a third part library)!
+This is mostly intended for educational purposes, as I see many people who seem to confuse UUIDs (or GUIDs) for a particular framework with the general concept of a Uuid as specified in the standard - if your favorite language or framework doesn't provide UUID with a particular property, you can always implement our own (or use a third part library)!

-## Details

 Currently, this library implements UUID version 4 and 7.
+The version 7 UUIDs can be generated in batch using a dedicated counter of 12 bits (utilizing the `rand_a` section) or a monotonic counter (utilizing the least significant bits of the `rand_b` section).
-Version 7 UUIDs do not implement the sub-millisecond monotonicity guarantees that would be required for batch creation - I am currently thinking about this.
-The standard also defines two special UUIDs called
-'nil' and 'max'.
+The standard also defines two special UUIDs called 'nil' and 'max'.
 These are provided as static variables, accessible as e.g. `uuid::max`.

+## Details

 The UUID class really only holds octet data.
 Different versions of UUID are implemented using the strategy pattern, by passing a version spec class to the constructor.
 The spec classes are responsible for initializing the octets